 Draco

-Draco is Latin for Draconem which means large serpent or dragon.
-This constellation looks like a large snake making its way through the Northern sky.
-It can be seen all year from the Northern hemisphere.
+It can be seen all year from the Northern Hemisphere.
 There are a lot of different myths about Draco.
-One common myth says that Draco was given the job of guarding some golden apples for Hera, the wife of Zeus.
+One common myth says that Draco was tasked with guarding some golden apples for Hera, the wife of Zeus.
 But Hercules slayed Draco to get the apples.
-Hera was so sad when Draco was killed, she placed him in the sky.
+Hera was so sad when somebody killed Draco that she placed him in the sky.

 Aquarius